Looking for a pair of sunglasses for those early mornings or late evening rides when it’s still dark?

 Polarized lenses are basically filters in sunglasses that block reflected light such as those from a wet road or a car’s hood, hence reducing glare.

-Today, almost all lenses can be made available into a polarized version, regardless the color of its base tint.
+Today, almost all lenses can be made available into a polarized version, regardless of the color of their base tint.

 Prizm, on the other hand, is a marketing term for Oakley’s lens technology that enhances contrast.
 Traditional sunglasses use a blanket filter for all colors.

 The Prizm is able to control the colors by fine-tuning its individual wavelengths to suit a specific usage such as cycling, skiing, or fishing.